 A. Exemptions based on WGA Championships:

-A-1 Posted a 72-hole score in 2017 or 2018 Western Junior.
+A-1.
+Posted a 72-hole score in the Western Junior (2020 – 2022).

-A-2 Posted a 72-hole score in the Western Amateur.
+A-2.
+Posted a 72-hole score in the Western Amateur.

 B. Exemptions based on National Junior Events:

-B-3 Champion (2018 or 2019) (Note: Applies only to the oldest age division): Bubba Conlee, Canadian Junior Championship, Doral Publix Junior, FCWT Tour Championship, Hudson Junior, North-South Junior, Press Thronton Future Masters, Rice Planters, Southern Junior, Texas-Oklahoma, Trusted Choice Big I Junior Classic, and any AJGA open tournament from 2018 or 2019 not previously mentioned in B-1 or B-2.
+B-3.
+Champion (2022 or 2023) (Note: Applies only to the oldest age division): Bubba Conlee, Canadian Junior Championship, Doral Publix Junior, Hudson Junior, North-South Junior, Press Thronton Future Masters, Southern Junior, The Gator Invitational and any AJGA Open tournament between January 1 and May 5, 2023.

-B-5 Top 50 ranking in GOLFWEEK/SAGARIN Junior rankings at any point between January 1, 2019 and May 3, 2019.
+B-5.
+Top 50 ranking in GOLFWEEK/SAGARIN Junior rankings at any point between January 1 and May 5, 2023.

-B-6 Top 5 ranking in the class of 2019, 2020, 2021, or 2022 of the Junior Golf Scoreboard rankings at any point between January 1, 2019 and May 3, 2019.
+B-6.
+Top 5 ranking in the class of 2023, 2024, 2025, or 2026 of the Junior Golf Scoreboard rankings at any point between January 1 and May 5, 2023.

-B-7 Top 100 ranking in the Rolex AJGA Rankings at any point between January 1, 2019 and May 3, 2019.
+B-7.
+Top 100 ranking in the overall Rolex AJGA Rankings or Junior Golf Scoreboard Rankings at any point between January 1 and May 5, 2023.

-C. Exemptions based on National Amateur Events:
+C. Exemptions based on National and International Amateur Events:

-C-1 Match Play qualifier in U. S. Amateur.
+C-1.
+Match Play qualifier in U. S. Amateur.

-C-2 Match Play qualifier in U. S. Amateur Four Ball
+C-2.
+Match Play qualifier in U. S. Amateur Four Ball.

-C-3 Top 30 finish in any of the following stroke play amateur events: Azalea, Dogwood, Jones Cup, Monroe, Northeast, Pacific Coast Amateur, Players, Porter Cup, Sahalee Players, South Beach International Amateur, Southern, Sunnehanna, or Trans-Miss.
+C-3.
+Top 30 finish in any of the following stroke play amateur events: Azalea, Dogwood, Jones Cup, Monroe, Northeast, Pacific Coast Amateur, Players, Porter Cup, Sahalee Players, South Beach International Amateur, Southern, Sunnehanna, or Trans-Miss.

-C-4 Match Play qualifier in any of the following amateur events: British, North/South or PNGA Amateur.
+C-4.
+Match Play qualifier in any of the following amateur events: British, North/South or PNGA Amateur.